 To: head of Surveying Department

-After the first discussion in the cabinet – and before bringing the issue to the government’s decision – Minister Yigal Allon sent a letter to the head of the surveying department, in which he prepared it for the expected changes in maps.
-“From this day forward, maps of Israel should be printed as follows”, Allon wrote to Yosef Elster, the first director of Surveying Department of the State of Israel.
+After the first discussion in the cabinet – and before bringing the issue to the government’s decision – Minister Yigal Allon sent a letter to the head of the Surveying Department, in which he prepared it for the expected changes in maps.
+“From this day forward, maps of Israel should be printed as follows”, Allon wrote to Yosef Elster, the first director of the Surveying Department of the State of Israel.
 Allon then detailed the main points of the resolution he sought to approve in the government:

 “From this day forward, maps of Israel should be printed as follows:

 - The heading will appear as “Israel” with a sub-heading “Ceasefire Lines.”

 - The Mandate border and Armistice lines will not be printed in the new ordinary use map.

 - In maps displaying the administrative boundaries, united Jerusalem should be displayed in accordance with the government resolution.
 In the districts included in the area of the military government, the words “Military Government” should be added in parentheses below the name of the district.

 The ceasefire lines should be coordinated with the appropriate IDF official.